ralzaini/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 007 is used to give permission to other user,but not owner or group owner. chmod 753 used to set the mode of the file. chmod --reference==olleh used to set the mode of hello as olleh. chmod -R +X used add execute permission to all subdirectories of the current directory for the owner, the group owner and all other users. mkdir -m used to create a new directory with certain permissions (add the code of the permissions before directory name). chgrp (new group) file is used to change the ownership of a file to a certaing group.
+chmod 007 is used to give permission to other user,but not owner or group owner. chmod 753 used to set the mode of the file. chmod --reference==olleh used to set the mode of hello as olleh. chmod -R +X .  used add execute permission to all subdirectories of the current directory for the owner, the group owner and all other users. mkdir -m used to create a new directory with certain permissions (add the code of the permissions before directory name). chgrp (new group) file is used to change the ownership of a file to a certaing group. chown vincent:staff * to change the owner and group owner. chown vincent:staff (file name) to change the ownwer and group owner of a certain file. chown --from==(specified user) newuser file. telnet towel.blinkenlights.nl will play the StarWars IV episode in the terminal.